sardcat/kickstarter-analysis/README.md

 ## Overview of Project

 Up-and-coming playwright Louise, following the near-success in funding her earlier play FEVER via Kickstarter, approached "the team" for further data analysis.
-Curious into how similar campaigns fared in relation to launch dates and funding goals, "the team" analysed Kickstarter data in Excel to provide Louise with a written report and visualization to help her launch her next project.
+Curious into how similar campaigns fared in relation to launch dates and funding goals, "the team" analyzed Kickstarter data in Excel to provide Louise with a written report and visualization to help her launch her next project.

 ### Purpose